AD9000/Stack_Underflow/SourceCode_and_Documentation/backend/README.md

 ## Setup Steps

 ### Requirements
-1. Python3.8 - Make sure you have python **v3.8** installed, could try out pyenv

-1. Navigate to the backend folder
+- Navigate to the backend folder
 ```sh
 cd ~/Stack_Underflow/SourceCode_and_Documentation/backend
 ```

-2. Set up your virtual environment
+- Set up your virtual environment
 ```sh
 # install if you don't have one yet
 python3 -m pip install virtualenv